 Any of these symptoms on their own might be a sign of several issues, but if you see a combination of any, you should consult your dentist.

 How Do You Address TMJ Issues?

 If you are experiencing pain centred on your TMJ, diagnosis is the essential first step.
 The diagnosis involves a thorough dental examination to check for clicking, popping, tenderness, or difficulty moving.
 From there, your dentist can refer you to a specialist or physician.

-You might meet with an oral and maxillofacial specialist, an otolaryngologist (ear, nose, and throat doctor), or a dentist specialising in jaw disorders.
+You might meet with an oral and maxillofacial specialist, an otolaryngologist (ear, nose, and throat doctor), or a dentist specializing in jaw disorders.
 They can complete further examination to diagnose or rule out the disorder.
 They might order an MRI of the temporomandibular joint to check for cartilage damage and other issues.

 Treatment Options for TMJ Disorder

 If something is wrong with the temporomandibular joint, you may find your daily routine severely affected.
 Treatment for any disorders is crucial to your health and well-being.